ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

 * Table of Contents
 {:toc}

-[Docker] is a light-weight virtual machine with excellent cross platform support.
+[Docker] is a light-weight virtual machine with excellent cross-platform support.
 This allows us to run something very close to the ev3dev OS on any desktop or notebook computer.
 This means that we get the same versions of all of the libraries running on the EV3 but compile with the power of a desktop processor.